oldfatcrab/PSYCH101/README.md

     - Study of Sea Slugs

 ![travel](imgs/2b1_travel.jpg)
-- How impulses travel down the Neuron:
+- How impulses travel down the Neuron
     - movement of ions in and out of the cell membrane is what creates the electricity and causes it to flow down the neuron (toward axon terminals)

 ![synapse](imgs/2b1_synapse.jpg)